gssi/mastitis-detection/README.md

 This project has been tested with **Python 3.11.9+** on Windows 11 Pro.
 Make sure you have `pip` available in your environment.
+You need Git to clone the repository directly.
+If you don’t have Git installed, you can:

-Clone the repository and install dependencies:
+  - [Download Git](https://git-scm.com/downloads) and install it, **or**
+  - Download the repository as a ZIP file from GitHub.

 ```bash
 # 1. Clone the repository